 Struggling with a drug or alcohol addiction is one of the hardest things anyone can do, and each person’s journey of recovery is their own.
 The same holds true for families.

 If you need help dealing with addiction in the family, Al-Anon Family Groups and Nar-Anon Family Groups have some great resources.
-For those able to attend, Mountainside offers an intensive Family Empowerment Workshop.
+For those able to attend, Mountainside offers a Friends and Family Virtual Support Group.

 If you or a loved one is struggling with addiction, Mountainside can help.